 2. Head into the wood and follow the clear path through this lovely pine forest.
-At a fork in the path soon after you've entered, take the left fork.
-Continue on the path as it bears right and carry straight on when you reach a crossroads of paths at a wide clearing.
+At a fork in the path soon after you've entered, take the left fork that continues straight.

+The path bears right then straight until you reach a crossroads of paths at a wide clearing.
+Go straight over.

-3. After about 400 metres, you'll see an area on your right where the trees have been cut down.
+- 3. After about 400 metres, you'll see an area on your right where the trees have been cut down.
 As you draw about level with this, look out for a wooden fence with a low step in the wall on the left.
 Go over the step and carefully cross the road (Flash Lane).
-Turn left on the road and then almost immediately right through a wide metal gate across a forestry track.

-4. As soon as you have gone through the gate, take a narrow path on your right to enter a forest of tall trees.
+Turn left on the road and then almost immediately right through a wide metal gate across a forestry track (70 acres). - 4.
+As soon as you have gone through the gate, take a narrow path on your right to enter a forest of tall trees.
 The path is a little indistinct at times but it winds roughly diagonally right through the trees and eventually after bearing left emerges on to a quiet lane (Back Lane).

 5. Turn left on Back Lane and then almost immediately right, following a forestry track into Whitesprings, a woodland of young conifer and birch trees.

-6. After approx 300 metres, turn off the track and take a narrow grassy path on the left that leads into a line of mature trees visible in the distance.

-7. As you reach the mature trees, you'll find yourself at a crossoads of paths.
+- 6. After approx 300 metres, turn off the gravel track and take a narrow grassy path on the left that leads into a line of mature trees visible in the distance. - 7.
+As you reach the mature trees, you'll find yourself at a crossoads of paths.
 Go straight on through the stile (so you choose the left hand path that is straight ahead) and follow the narrow path that runs downhill with a stone wall immediately to your left.
-There are beautiful views on your left towards Matlock.
+There are beautiful views on your left towards Matlock hillside.

-8. Continue heading straight on as the trees on your right gradually thin and the views open out ahead of you.
-The path goes through a gap in the stone wall on your left and enters the top of Halldale Wood.
-Follow the clear path as it winds through the trees.
+8. As you go through a gap in the wall, continue heading straight down with saplings growing on your right.
+At the bottom of the hill the path goes through a gap in the stone wall on your left into Halldale Wood.
+Follow the clear path as it winds down through the mature trees.